namtvit07/pushpop/README.md

 every 1.week, at: 'Monday 12:30'
 ```

-See the full set of options on the [Clockwork README](https://github.com/tomykaira/clockwork#event-parameters).
+See the full range of possibilities on the [Clockwork README](https://github.com/tomykaira/clockwork#event-parameters).

 ##### Job workflow